JustTanwa/netsuite-web-services-exam/suitetalk-soap-web-services/4_search_types_and_implications.md

 You can override this preference for individual searches.
 For individual searches, asynchronous searches have a higher maximum than the company-wide limit

 [Company Preference](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/section_N3422217.html)

+**Tip:** Recommend to review some XML and produce some error messages, understand how different type of searches work and their impact on performance.